 A Few Baked Spaghetti Recipe Tips

-- Butter Hack!
-If you didn’t pull your butter out of the fridge early enough to soften for the recipe, set it on the stove top near the pasta noodles to slowly warm up!
+- Butter Hack: If you forgot to pull your butter out of the fridge ahead of time, no worries!
+Simply set it on the stove top near the pasta noodles to slowly warm it up, and it’ll soften in no time.

-- Use your stand mixer to mix up all the ingredients!
-This is so much easier than stirring by hand to coat the noodles and the attachment cuts up the pasta into much smaller noodles which makes it easier for serving.
+- Stand Mixer Magic: Use your stand mixer to mix all the ingredients together!
+It’s way easier than stirring by hand, and the mixer attachment will break up the pasta into smaller pieces, making it easier to serve.
+Just be careful not to overmix, otherwise your noodles will be too small.

-- When gifting this dish to others, consider using disposable cake pans so the recipient doesn’t have to clean and return dishes.
-I use 8″ square or round pans and one pan feeds 2-3 adults or 2 adults and 2 small kids.
+- Giftable Tip: When giving this dish to others, consider using disposable cake pans (8″ square or round) so the recipient doesn’t have to worry about returning a dish.
+One pan feeds 2-3 adults or 2 adults and 2 small kids—perfect for a quick, comforting meal!

 Baked Spaghetti